gurmitasahare369/gurmitasahare369/README.md

-# 💻 Gurmita Sahare | Web Developer & Designer
+# 💻 Gurmita Sahare | MERN Stack Web Developer | Creative Coder & Designer

-Hi there! 👋 I’m **Gurmita Sahare**, a passionate **Web Developer and Designer**.
-As a fresher in the tech world, I’m eager to craft visually stunning and interactive websites while constantly learning and growing in this dynamic field.
+Hi there! 👋 I’m **Gurmita Sahare**, a passionate **Web Developer and Designer** with a flair for creative design and interactive experiences.
+I love turning ideas into web magic using modern tools and clean code.

 ---

 ## 🚀 About Me
 - 🌟 A creative problem-solver with a passion for coding and design.
 - 🎯 Always aiming to blend functionality with aesthetics in my work.
+- 🌐 Working with the MERN stack to build scalable, full-stack web apps.
-- 🌱 Currently exploring advanced front-end frameworks and libraries to sharpen my skills.
+- 🌱 Currently exploring the worlds of Cybersecurity and AI/ML to expand my horizons.
+- 🚀 Always curious, always learning
-- 🤝 Open to collaborating on exciting projects and contributing to innovative ideas.
+- 🤝 Open to collaborating with growth-driven teams on exciting projects and contributing to innovative ideas.

 ---